rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

       <https://trustee.ietf.org/license-info/>

-   o  Other Issues -- check for any issues mentioned in
+   *  Other Issues -- check for any issues mentioned in
       <https://www.ietf.org/id-info/checklist.html> that are not covered
       elsewhere.

-   o  Technical Content -- review the actual technical content for
-      compliance with the guidelines in this document.
+   *  Technical Content -- review the actual technical content for compliance with the guidelines in this document.
 The use of a YANG module compiler is recommended when checking for syntax errors.
 A list of freely available tools and other information,